ESS-render-3

 Archaeology and Heritage

-The assessment has not identified any designated archaeology which will be negatively impacted by the proposed development.
-There are three Listed Buildings in the vicinity of the site, however the assessment concluded that the significance of these assets will not be impacted by the proposed development.
+There are three Listed Buildings, the Trent and Mersey Canal and Twyford Conservation areas in the vicinity of the site.
+The assessment concluded that the significance of these assets will not be impacted by the proposed development.

 Ecology